ms1450/ms1450.github.io/_posts/2023-03-30-Website-Fingerprinting-Using-Deep-Learning.markdown

 ## Introduction

-> Website fingerprinting is a technique that classifies network traffic data into specific websites based on distinct characteristics such as packet size, timing, and number.
+Website fingerprinting is a technique that classifies network traffic data into specific websites based on distinct characteristics such as packet size, timing, and number.
+This method creates a unique "fingerprint" for each website, allowing attackers to infer the web pages a user visits, even through encrypted connections.

+> Website fingerprinting can breach privacy even through encrypted connections like those provided by VPNs or Tor, highlighting the importance of advanced countermeasures.
 {: .prompt-info }

-This method creates a unique "fingerprint" for each website, allowing attackers to infer the web pages a user visits, even through encrypted connections.

 In this research, a Convolutional Neural Network (CNN) was trained and evaluated for its effectiveness in website fingerprinting attacks.
 Established hyperparameters from previous studies (AWF, DF, DL) were utilized to gauge their impact on model performance.

+> The improvement in fingerprinting techniques poses a growing privacy threat, underscoring the need for continuous updates to encryption technologies.
+{: .prompt-warning }

-> The CNN model achieved a 10% improvement in accuracy when tested across the entire dataset.
+The CNN model achieved a 10% improvement in accuracy when tested across the entire dataset.
-{: .prompt-tip }

 ## Experimental Design